Saginaw, Michigan: Unemployment and crime

-Saginaw's economic conditions, compounded by the 2007–2012 global financial crisis, are a significant area of concern for the city's residents.
-The decline of manufacturing jobs has resulted in higher than average rates of unemployment.
+Saginaw's economic conditions, compounded by the Great Recession, are a significant area of concern for the city's residents.
+The decline in manufacturing jobs has resulted in higher than average rates of unemployment.
 Property values in the city have declined, decreasing the amount the city government collects in property taxes.
 Unemployment in Saginaw peaked in July 2009, according to the Bureau of Labor Statistics, standing at 23.5%.
 The unemployment rate dropped to 9.0% as of April 2015; crime has decreased as unemployment has decreased.

 Saginaw consistently ranks as having one of the highest crime rates in both Michigan and the United States at large.
-In 2020, Saginaw had a homicide rate of 50.2 per 100,000 people, narrowly surpassing Detroit's rate (49.7) and dwarfing the State and National Rates (7.6 and 6.5, respectively).
+In 2020, Saginaw had a homicide rate of 50.2 per 100,000 people, narrowly surpassing Detroit's rate (49.7) and dwarfing the state and national rates (7.6 and 6.5, respectively).